-- Educational Health Care Plan - Student with Additional Needs-SEND Support
+- Education, Health and Care Plan (EHCP) - Student with Additional Needs-SEND Support

-There are four areas of need that inform placement;
+There are four broad areas of need in the SEND Code of Practice : 0-25 Years (2014) that inform placement;

-- 1. Communication and interaction
+- 1. Communication and Interaction

-- 2. Cognition and learning
+- 2. Cognition and Learning

-- 3. Social, mental and emotional health
+- 3. Social, Emotional and Mental Health

-- 4. Sensory and/or physical
+- 4. Sensory and/or Physical